abcussi/Building-with-Responsive-Design/README.md

-# Design Teardown
+# Building with Responsive Design

-> This project consists of building a heatmap of the Smashing magazine website
+> This project consists of replicating the https://thenextweb.com/ website putting emphasis on how it behaves differently depending on the size of the screen where the website is rendered.

 ![screenshot](./app_screenshot.png)